jtm2021/wowtaste/README.md

 <br>

 - ### Home Page ###
-    - The home page section features the whole content of the blog.
+    - The home page section features a welcome message of the blog with a button that redirect the users to the main articles.
-    - It features different posts that are clickable and redirects the user to each individual article.

     <img src="#">